Having influence is not about elevating self, but about lifting others. – Sheri L. Dew

-Within this section we will explore a whole plethora of rapport building strategies you can immediately incorporate into your interactions with others.
-Keep in mind, that this is by no means a comprehensive list, but rather a starting point from which we can grow and expand our ability to relate with others at deep psychological levels of awareness.
+Within this section, we will explore a whole plethora of rapport building strategies you can immediately incorporate into your interactions with others.
+Keep in mind, that this is by no means a comprehensive list, but rather a starting point from which we can grow and expand our ability to relate to others at deep psychological levels of awareness.

-As you read through each of these points, ask yourself how you can immediately apply this knowledge into your daily interactions with others.
+As you read through each of these points, ask yourself how you can immediately apply this knowledge to your daily interactions with others.

 What to Do